 The injection Unit melted the plastic granules and then injecting them into a mold using a worm or a piston injector.
 Alternative screws offer the possibility of injecting a smaller amount of resin in the total injection amount, which is more likely for the production of smaller parts.
 After injection, the mold is cooled constantly until the resin reaches the temperature to harden.

-Injection mold complications are rare and can be easily avoided by giving special attention to the mold design, the process itself, and the maintenance of your equipment.
+Plastic Mold complications are rare and can be easily avoided by giving special attention to the mold design, the process itself, and the maintenance of your equipment.
 Parts can be burned or burned when the temperature is too high, which is sometimes due to cycle times, which may be too long.
 This causes the resin to become overheated.
 The deformation of the piece occurs when the mold surface temperature is uneven.
 Surface imperfections (commonly known as bubbles) occur when the melting temperature is too high, which causes the resin to be degraded and gas production.
 It can also be caused by moisture in the resin.
 Another complication is the incomplete filling of the cavity, which occurs when the number of resins released in the mold is insufficient or when the injection rate is too slow, resulting in resin freezing.

 Custom prints are competitive and for the survival industry, you should find your niche market.
 Nowadays, most mold makers in the company have found a niche.
 Thanks to experience, prints have been able to form certain types or form specific models so that they work in specific market segments.
 In other words, he gained experience and remained faithful to it.